Communities

 As a note to your first point, an initial draft of this post had a different approach, and did indeed stray more on the side of separating duplicates from closure.
 If people are interested in that premise, then something I think might be worth considering is differentiating between 'soft' and 'hard' duplicates—the former being questions which share answers, but differ in the content and context of their asking in a way which provides information which is valuable to preserve or offer to an answer-seeker—consider searching for a particular phrasing of a question and struggling to find the 'canonical' answer which has a different phrasing or context—and trying to 'group' or otherwise structure a 'familiy' of answers on the site around a single answer pool.
 This way, we could try to funnel different approaches to the same core problem into the same (or similar) answer pool.
 Again, just food for thought—I see the problems here—but I think there might be a good idea lurking in there.

-Fie‭ wrote over 2 years ago
+Fie‭ wrote about 3 years ago

 One final thought is that the nature of the issue behind duplicate resolution is a very 'big picture' problem: questions which are asked more specifically than necessary can end up not leaving space for a more general question-answer which would help people who might want to ask a different (also too-specific) question, such that the two questions are seen as duplicates while they both address different contexts of the same (shared) problem or misunderstanding (and likely have detail-incompatible answers for their different details).
 My point is that this is something which naturally happens in the absence of consideration and almost concerted effort by users to try to ask the 'right' kinds of questions: this might be something we should stress more to new users (although I believe there's a similar sentiment already expressed somewhere in the various Q&A guidelines).
 I don't think this would make everything perfect—just another thought...not to be sharing too many of those. :)

-Monica Cellio‭ wrote over 2 years ago
+Monica Cellio‭ wrote about 3 years ago

 Your comments make me think of "related questions" or, if that sounds too broad, "question clusters".
 If people interested in question A probably also want to see question B, we should have some way (that's less ad-hoc than reading comment threads) to create those connections.